-As a condition of employment, LAC employees are required to adhere to and abide by the values established in this Code.
-All employees are responsible for knowing the requirements set out in the Code, and those who do not comply may be subject to disciplinary measures, up to and including dismissal in extreme cases.
+As a condition of employment, LAC employees are required to adhere to and abide by the values established in this Code and those of the VECPS.
+All employees are responsible for knowing the requirements set out in these codes, and those who do not comply may be subject to disciplinary measures, up to and including dismissal in extreme cases.

-As stipulated in sections 12 and 13 of the PSDPA, if employees have information that may indicate a serious violation of this Code, they can, confidentially and without fear of reprisal, disclose this information to their immediate supervisor and/or to the values and ethics champion or the senior executive responsible for values and ethics, who will review the information and provide an interpretation.
-Employees can also disclose the information to the Senior Officer for Internal Disclosure or to the Office of the Public Sector Integrity Commissioner of Canada.
+As stipulated in sections 12 and 13 of the PSDPA, if employees have information that may indicate a serious violation of this Code, they can, confidentially and without fear of reprisal, disclose this information to their manager, to the LAC Values and Ethics Champion or to the LAC Senior Officer for Disclosure of Wrongdoing, who will review the information and provide an interpretation.
+Employees can also disclose the information to the Office of the Public Sector Integrity Commissioner of Canada.

-Employees can refer to the portal on the LAC values and ethics intranet site for more information and/or for the contact information of values and ethics resource people.
+Employees can refer to the portal on the LAC values and ethics intranet site for more information or for the contact information of values and ethics resource people.

 The guidelines set out in this Code are not intended to take into account all the ethical questions that may arise on a day-to-day basis.
-The examples provided are there to help us and guide us in our decision making, but they are far from being exhaustive and cannot substitute for our good judgment in such situations.
+The examples provided are there to help us and guide us in our decision-making, but they are far from being exhaustive and cannot substitute for our good judgment.

 Appendices A and B of this document provide definitions illustrating the Code, as well as links to additional references.

 This Code broadly describes the values and ethics that guide LAC employees in all the activities related to executing the mandate and in creating a healthy and productive workplace.